ccantore/website/content/publication/CD_2023/index.md

 publication: ""
 publication_short: ""

 abstract: "We study the implications of a ‘dual mandate’ of price and output stability in a heterogeneous agent New Keynesian economy where fiscal policy is set in nominal terms.
-Specifically, we explore the scenario where the government controls the quantity of nominal debt, enabling price level determination independent of the interest rate trajectory, as highlighted by Hagedorn (2021).
-Our analysis reveals that when the central bank pursues a dual mandate, local price level determinacy is compromised, and the economy may not converge to a stable equilibrium if the central bank aims to stabilize inflation and economic activity.
-This instability is attributed to the dynamics of government spending.
-In contrast, if the central bank stabilizes only inflation, real government spending acts as an automatic stabilizer.
-We demonstrate that targeting the price level can restore determinacy, positing that central banks with dual mandates may benefit from adopting a Wicksellian-type rule."
+Specifically, the government controls the quantity of nominal debt, enabling price level determination independently of the interest rate trajectory \citep{hagedorn2016demand}.
+Our findings indicate that under an inflation-targeting regime, price level determinacy is often the exception than the norm when the central bank pursues a dual mandate.
+The dynamics of government spending emerge as a crucial driver of this result.
+To address this challenge, we show that possible solutions include price level targeting and stabilizing consumption inequality."

 # Summary.
 An optional shortened abstract.
 summary: ""